 13.5 Indirect damages.
 Neither party shall be liable for any indirect or consequential damage.
 Indirect or consequential damage shall mean, inter alia, loss of profits or damage caused due to decrease or interruption in turnover or production.

-13.6 Confidentiality.
+13.6 Limitation of liability and confidentiality.
 The limitations of liability shall not apply to liability caused by breach of section 11 (confidentiality) or wilful conduct or gross negligence.

 14.2 Sub-contractors.
 A force majeure event suffered by a subcontractor of a party shall also be considered a force majeure event in relation to the party if the work to be performed under subcontracting cannot be done or acquired from another source without incurring unreasonable costs or significant loss of time.